loic-roux-404/role-basics/README.md

 TODO
 ------------
-- firewall ?
+- firewall config
-- continue role-basics !!!
+- Auth github api / add the public key
 - gitconfig aliases (for loop) ?
 - gitignore (for loop) ?
-- giconfig from github user
+- review all gitconfig from github user

 Requirements
 ------------